github/hackathons/Resources.md

 ## [Unsplash](https://unsplash.com)

-This the perfect place to find royalty free stock photos and images.
+This is the perfect place to find royalty free stock photos and images.
 They are great for promoting your hackathon, putting together event sites, and even using for slide shows.

 ## [Vercel](https://vercel.com/virtual-event-starter-kit)